Courses

 The web client is simple and easy to use.
 The app’s start page shows your backup, sync folder, and share and web logs.
 It also shows your connected devices.

 The mobile app is also user friendly because it has a minimal and intuitive design.
 You can use it to backup your phone data as well as access your backup and photo timeline.
 Plus, it can use facial recognition to spot individuals in your photos.
-Thanks to those features, it takes the top spot in our best online backup for mobile list, as well as a place on our best online backup for photos roundup.
+Thanks to those features, it takes the top spot in our best online backup for mobile list.

 IDrive holds its servers in secure data centers in the U.S. They’re equipped to withstand disasters, such as earthquakes, floods and fires.
 Alarms, surveillance and motion sensors protect your data against homo sapien intruders, too.
 Learn more in our article about data center security.